silentorb/marloth-story/books/fairytale/part4.md

 "Really?"

-"We have much experience shopping for rare ingredients.
+"We have much experience with shopping.
 We will scour the city for these berries you seek!"

 "And I will search for any more information about Jillybons." said Mr.